Our experienced and friendly podiatrists and surgeons are extensively trained providing a unique service for the ACT and surrounding districts.

-Dr Lafferty has more than twenty years of experience in podiatric medicine, nine of which were in Perth, with a further nine years in London, England.
+Dr Lafferty has more than twenty years of experience in podiatric medicine, nine of which were in Perth, with a further nine years in London.
 He has been practising in Sydney since 2006.
-During his time in England he worked both privately and publicly, consulting at Guys and St Thomas’s Hospital in London and as the podiatrist to the UK Athletics, the English Institute of Sport and the British Olympic team in the London and South East region.
+During his time in England he worked both privately and publicly.
+He consulted at Guys and St Thomas’s Hospital in London and as the podiatrist to the UK Athletics, the English Institute of Sport and the British Olympic team in the London and South East region.
 All of his surgery is carried out in accredited hospitals.

 foot and ankle conditions

 - Hallux Valgus (Bunions – progressive dislocation of the big toe joint)